XfLoops/apidox-cli/README.md

 # apidox-cli

-`apidox-cli` is a tool to generate concise api documentation from api blueprint files (`*.apib`).
+`apidox-cli` provides a document server, serving generated html from api blueprint files (`*.apib`).

-`apidox-cli` can also act as a mock server, using data in api blueprint file as response payload.
+`apidox-cli` also provides a mock server, using data in api blueprint file as response payload.

 ## usage